ccoverstreet/Jablko/docs/jablko_modules.md

 ## Module Routes

 Module routes allow for Jablko to automatically pass requests to your desired module function.
 Your function must handle the req and send a proper res object.
 Module routes can be used to handle requests from both user dasboards and wifi-connected modules.
 If you do not wish to include authentication when having your wifi-connected module send requests to Jablko, you **MUST** prepend your path with `/module_callback`.
 If not, your request will be ignored.
 Your request will also be ignored if the request does not come from within the wifi network.

+Calling a route from the user dashboard should be done using `/jablko_modules/$MODULE_NAME/my_exported_path` where `$MODULE_NAME` is string replaced in your `async function generate_card()`.
+If you want a wifi-connected module to use the path and the device is on the same network as the computer running Jablko, you **MUST** prepend `/module_callback` to your request (which gives `/module_callback/jablko_modules/$MODULE_NAME/my_exported_path`).
+If not, Jablko will treat your request as unauthenticated.
+This type of request would be made if a module wants to send data to Jablko for either storage, proxying, or parsing.
+For example, a temperature logging device would use this type of callback to send data to Jablko where it could be logged to a file or prompt a warning to all users.

 Example:
 ```Javascript